igvteam/igv-webapp/index.md

 To remove a track from the IGV browser, click on the gear icon to the right of the track and select `Remove track` from the menu that pops up.

-> Note: Removing a track does not just hide the track.
-If you want to show it again you must reload the data.
+> **Note:** Removing a track does not just hide the track.
+If you want to show it again you must reload the data file.

 Refreshing the page at www.igv.org/app will clear all loaded data and genomes and start a new session.
+Or if you launched IGV-Web from a saved session, refreshing the page will go back to the initial session state.

 ### Setting other attributes
-Clicking on a track's gear menu reveals a number of attributes, depending on the data type of file that was loaded into the track.
-In addition to `Remove track`, the gear menu for all tracks will include `Set track name` and `Set track height`.
+Clicking on a track's gear menu reveals a number of attributes, depending on the type of file that was loaded into the track.
+For example, for a track displaying paired-end sequence alignments from a BAM file, the menu includes an option `View as pairs`.
+In addition to `Remove track`, all tracks will include the menu items `Set track name` and `Set track height`.

-### The track popup menu

 # The sequence track